ekingery/py-coding-exercise/README.md

 Identifying Conditional Skip Patterns
 =====================================

-*Note*: This is a private repository.
+**Note**: This is a private repository.
 Do not share it with anyone and please work on this alone.

-Please feel free to contact us if you have any questions especially if what we're asking for isn't 100% clear (tech@knowledgehound.com).
+Please feel free to contact us if you have any questions especially if what we're asking for isn't 100% clear &ndash; *tech@knowledgehound.com*.

 The Challenge
 -------------